Skip to content

 Users accessing resources

-When you have users accessing resources, you basically need to know: who is the user (authentication), and if they're allowed to access that resource (authorization).
+When you have users accessing resources, you basically need to know: who the user is (authentication), and whether they're authorized to access that resource (authorization).

 Goiabada works with two familiar web protocols to fulfil that: OpenID Connect handles the who's who (authentication), and OAuth2 takes care of who can do what (authorization).

-When users are accessing resources, no matter what type of app you may have (like a web app on the server side, a web app using JavaScript, or a mobile native app), the recommended way to go is the Authorization code flow with PKCE.
+Regardless of your app type (a web app on the server side, a web app using JavaScript, or a mobile native app), the recommended approach is the Authorization code flow with PKCE.

-The Authorization code flow with PKCE is a secure method for user authentication in web applications.
-It involves a two-step process: first, the application requests an authorization code in the /authorize endpoint, and then it exchanges this code for an access token, a refresh token, and optionally an id token, using the /token endpoint.
+The Authorization code flow with PKCE is a secure method for handling user authentication in web applications.
+It works in two steps: first, the application requests an authorization code from the /authorize endpoint.
+Then, it exchanges this code for an access token, a refresh token, and optionally an ID token at the /token endpoint.

-PKCE adds an extra layer of security by preventing interception of the authorization code, particularly in public clients like mobile or single-page applications.
+PKCE adds an extra layer of security by preventing interception of the authorization code, especially in public clients like mobile or single-page applications.

 Server to server communications